Digital Nomad Life in Belize

 What are the pros and cons of living in Belize?

 "Carmelita Gardens has been described as a gated community without the gates.
 Pre-COVID, the community was able to be much more integrated with our closest village of Santa Familia.
 My husband and I just arrived at the beginning of October, and I have to admit that we were much more knowledgeable of the larger nearby towns of San Ignacio, Santa Elena and Spanish Lookout as that is where we do our shopping.
 We are exploring Santa Familia more and getting to know it and its residents more.
 All of the workers at Carmelita Gardens are from Santa Familia, so is the crew that builds the new houses here.
 That helps build familiarity with our closest village.
 I love the peace and tranquility of Carmelita Gardens and love the new experiences we have almost weekly.
 We are getting used to the hotter, more humid weather but still haven't gone through the hottest months of the year.
 Major dislikes so far are the bugs but we're getting used to them.
-Major likes - our neighbours, feeding the chickens next door, going for walks with the community dog, having my neighbour's cats come over for cuddles, just relaxing and chilling with the people we've met here, good, fresh, organic food AND food that I've never had before," said another member in Carmelita Gardens.
+Major likes - our neighbours, feeding the chickens next door, going for walks with the community dog, having my neighbour's cats come over for cuddles, just relaxing and chilling with the people we've met here, good, fresh, organic food AND food that I've never had before," said another digital nomad in Carmelita Gardens.

 "As I have stated,I owned a beautiful 10 acres on a river.
 Had a rent house completely licensed as a hotel and a large home for my residence.
 Was planning to retire in a few more years after living back and forth (US to BZ) for about 18 years. after several murders and violent home invasions of friends(local and expats) and a false arrest of myself to gain access to a licensed fire arm we decided to sell out (at a loss) and move out.
 The place is not safe in my opinion and having to always looking over ones shoulder is no way to live.
 One example...I had to lock myself out of my own home to mow the grass, otherwise they would sneak in while busy and wait to assault and rob you.
-Happened a number of times in my village," explained one person living in Sittee River, Belize.
+Happened a number of times in my village," commented a person living in Sittee River, Belize.

 About the Author